 What do you hope CREW will achieve in the near future?

-Over the last six months, CREW has not backed down from its mission of providing meaningful programming and networking opportunities for members and sponsors.
-In fact, we’ve amped it up!
-With the pandemic and its effects expected to linger for quite a while longer, I look forward to us finding even more innovative ways to strengthen member connections and promote member-to-member business during these uncertain times within our economy and our industry.
+During the past eighteen months, CREW has not backed down from its mission of providing meaningful programming and networking opportunities for members and sponsors.
+In fact, we amped it up, initially through virtual events and then through in-person events, always with member safety a top priority.
+The pandemic and its effects will undoubtedly continue to linger for quite a while longer, so we will continue to offer innovative ways to strengthen member connections and promote member-to-member business during these continuing times of uncertainty within our economy and our industry.
 CREW members have a long tradition of supporting other CREW members, and we will continue to do just that.

 Can you tell us more about CREW Orlando's City in Pink?

-As an organization that works to advance and support women, joining the fight against breast cancer by bringing attention to Breast Cancer Awareness Month is a natural fit.
-There are a number of survivors within our organization, within our businesses and within our families.
-CREW is working with local businesses and other commercial real estate organizations to make Orlando a source of hope for those affected by this disease and a reminder for others that breast cancer screening is essential, even during the pandemic.
-Owners, managers and tenants in Orlando properties are encouraged to show their commitment to bringing awareness to the campaign by dressing their buildings in pink (Lowndes is proud to be participating!) during the month of October—whether that’s lighting the building with pink lights, dyeing a fountain pink, using pink flowers in landscaping, displaying pink ribbons or coming up with some other creative way to show support.
+.
+Last year’s initiative was a tremendous success, and we once again encourage owners, managers and tenants in Orlando properties to show their commitment to bringing awareness to the campaign by dressing their buildings in pink (Lowndes is proud to be participating again this year!) during the month of October—whether that’s lighting the building with pink lights, dyeing a fountain pink, using pink flowers in landscaping, displaying pink ribbons or coming up with some other creative way to show support.

 What other organizations are you involved in?